 Upcoming events relating to accessible graphics.

 The ANZAGG 3D printing group meets monthly online on the third Wednesday of each month to discuss 3D printing for touch readers.
 We always make time for informal discussion of what we have been making and to help with 3D printing queries.
 We often have guest speakers.
-The group also has a Teams folder to share files and communicate throughout the month.
+Please email [email protected] for a Zoom invitation to the meetings or to present your work.

 2026 Round Table Conference